trangn03/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 1. What was broken when you started?

 - What did the game look like the first time you ran it?
+  When running the game for the first time, the game instruction got straight on point and easy to understand.
 - List at least two concrete bugs you noticed at the start
   (for example: "the hints were backwards").
+  At the start I notice that:
+  * When starting the game for the first time, I didn't submit anything but there is already 1 attempt counted.
+It shows 8 attempts on the left but however only 7 attempts allow in the center of the screen
+  * After submitting the first guess, the game did not update the attempt, which is still show 7 on the screen
+  *

 **Bug Reproduction Log**